telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 ## NGSIv1 notification with NGSIv2 subscriptions

-NGSIv2 allows several notification modes depending on the `attrsAs` field associated to the subscription.
-Appart of the values described in the NGSIv2 specification, Orion also support `legacy` value in order to send notifications in NGSIv1 format.
-This way, users can have the enhancements in NGSIv2 subscriptions (e.g. filtering) with NGSIv1 legacy notifications receivers.
+NGSIv2 allows several notification modes depending on the `attrsFormat` field associated to the subscription.
+Apart from the values described in the NGSIv2 specification, Orion also support `legacy` value in order to send notifications in NGSIv1 format.
+This way, users can have the enhancements of NGSIv2 subscriptions (e.g. filtering) with NGSIv1 legacy notifications receivers.